SPRY Straddle Strategy

 - What is a straddle on SPRY?

 - A straddle on SPRY is the straddle strategy applied to SPRY (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With SPRY stock trading near $7.38, the strikes shown on this page are snapped to the nearest listed SPRY chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SPRY stock at $5.58 on the most recent close, the strikes shown on this page are snapped to the nearest listed SPRY chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are SPRY straddle max profit and max loss calculated?